 So how do veneers work?

-Dental veneers are thin covers or shells that are bonded to the front surface of the teeth to improve their appearance.
+They are thin covers or shells that are bonded to the front surface of the teeth to improve their appearance.

 They can be used to transform an entire smile or individual teeth depending on your smile goals.
 As dental veneers are designed to fit over the front of the teeth, the bulk of the tooth structure remains intact, so they can be regarded as a minimally invasive treatment.
 The amount of tooth enamel that needs to be removed varies according to your teeth and the structure of your mouth and this will be determined during an initial consultation.